 I am hardly anti-digital.
 It is true that for much of digital’s early years, I did not take to it, as I viewed it as inferior to film in image quality.
 I got over it.
 “Image quality” is one of those terms that sounds objective, but despite a lot of physical measurements is still fraught with too much subjectivity as to just what those numbers mean.

 I bought my first digital camera years ago.
 I currently use two digital cameras, a micro 4/3 and a full frame dslr.
 There is Photoshop on the computer, two scanners and large color printer in the house.
-My most recent exhibition and one of my current projects is color digital work.
+My most recent exhibitions have been color digital work.

-I recently read one photographer saying that (in his opinion) black and white was perfect in film, but color is only now becoming mature with digital capture.
+I read another photographer saying that (in his opinion) black and white was perfect in film, but color only became mature with digital capture.
 He may be right.
 I can’t say that I disagree.
 The bottom line, though, is that film or digital; color or monochrome; are simply personal, subjective decisions.
 It is no different than painters choosing oils over watercolors, or acrylics.
 It is simply a choice of media.